-You may find that in a 14' wide or wider enclosure, the top rear bar droops a little in the middle under the weight of the screen, in which case you may want to either a) affix a wire to it going up to an eye bolt in the ceiling or rear wall, or b) insert a 3' X 7/8" wooden dowel into each end of the tubing to keep the joint stiffer.
+You may find that in a 14' wide or wider enclosure, the top rear bar droops a little in the middle under the weight of the screen, in which case you may want to either a) affix a wire or paracord to it going up to an eye bolt in the ceiling or rear wall, or b) insert a 3' X 7/8" wooden dowel into each end of the tubing to keep the joint stiffer.

 Make sure your screen is at least 12" away from any wall or object behind it, as a well-struck ball will typically make it flex back about 8-9".

 To extend the life of your screen, consider getting some 1" nylon sport netting from eBay and hanging it behind the screen, right up against it, to help absorb impact.
 Do NOT use black netting, as the dye may bleed through onto the screen.
 No need to go full-width with this netting, it's only important in your center 3-4' contact area up to 7' or so where most high-velocity hits will be.
 To further deaden impact and sound, you can hang a moving blanket or memory foam mattress pad behind the center contact area.

 We hope this helps you with your DIY enclosure project!
 Please give us feedback if any of our links are out of date or prices change.